 - Korsakoff’s amnesic syndrome: This includes a loss of short-term memory, an inability to acquire new information, and “confabulation” (the person fills in gaps in their memory with fabrications that they believe to be true).
 Combined with the above, these conditions are termed Wernicke-Korsakoff syndrome.

 Help For Alcohol-Related Mental Illness

 Gaining an understanding of an alcohol-related mental illness is key.
 Uncovering the symptoms that happened before and after will unlock the truth of what is happening when someone is facing alcohol addiction.
 Alcohol addiction does affect the brain and may create mental illness.
-Find a co-occurring disorder treatment program today.
+Find an alcohol rehab program today.